Lavender Plant Size Availability & Pricing

 We only ship 1″ plugs, all other pot sizes are for farm pick up and some local deliveries.
-Plants are certified organic and approved by the Colorado Department of Agriculture to go out of state from the month of October through the month of May.
+Plants are approved by the Colorado Department of Agriculture to go out of state from the month of October through the month of May.

 If trays are being shipped outside of Colorado we ship FedEx 2nd Day Priority.
 3 trays are shipped per box.
 We only ship in March and April.

 Limited cultivars available for pickup at our farmstand.

 Botanical Names of Lavender

 To distinguish among the many lavender varieties and choose the right one for your needs, it is important to understand the common name and the botanical name for each lavender.
 In botanical nomenclature, every plant has, in addition to the common name, a name composed of its genus and species.
 All lavenders come from the genus Lavandula this will be listed first and capitalized or abbreviated by “L.”.
 The species name, which always follows the genus identifies a specific genus.
 For example the lavender known by the common name”English Lavender” is properly labeled Lavandula angustifolia-meaning narrow leaf.
 Typically a plant’s botanical name includes a variety name.
 The varieties(also know as culitvar or selection) are selected from natual seedling mutations and are alwyas propagated from cuttings taken from the mutations rather than the seeds.
 For example the name would read as follows – Lavendulua angustifolia ‘Royal Velvet’.

 The most common species: